coryrwest/B2.NET/README.md

 *  Fully Async
 *  Full test coverage
 *  Targets .NET 4.5 and .NET Standard 1.5
 *  The new Key's API's is technically supported, but untested.
-You cannot manage keys with this library, just user already existing ones.
+You cannot manage keys with this library, just use already existing ones.

 ## Install
 [nuget package](https://www.nuget.org/packages/B2Net/)